Honours System

 The honours of the Principality of Kaharagia recognise service and merit to the Nation and the Crown.
 Honours are conferred in three forms: Orders of Knighthood, Decorations, and Medals.

-The system recognises individuals who serve our nation and its people — whether through public life, community work, or quiet dedication that often goes unnoticed.
+The system recognises individuals who serve the nation and its people, whether through public life, community work, or quiet dedication that might otherwise go unnoticed.
+Nominations are welcome from both Kaharagians and non-Kaharagians.

 Orders of Knighthood confer membership in an Order and represent the highest honours of the Principality.
 Members are recorded in the register of their respective Order.